Search for Elder Law Attorneys

 - Explain your decision.
 If family members understand the reasoning behind the decisions in your will, they may be less likely to contest the will.
 It is a good idea to talk to family members at the time you draft the will and explain why someone is getting left out of the will or getting a reduced share.
 If you don't discuss it in person, state the reason in the will.
 You may also want to include a letter with the will.

 - Prove competency.
-One common way of challenging a will is to argue the deceased family member was not mentally competent at the time he or she signed the will.
+One common way of challenging a will is to argue that the deceased family member was not mentally competent at the time he or she signed the will.
 You can try to avoid this by making sure the attorney drafting the will tests you for competency.
 This could involve seeing a doctor or answering a series of questions.

 - Remove the appearance of undue influence.
-Another common method of challenging a will is to argue someone exerted undue influence over the deceased family member.
-For example, if you are planning on leaving everything to your daughter who is also your primary caregiver, your other children may argue your daughter took advantage of her position to influence you.
+Another common method of challenging a will is to argue that someone exerted undue influence over the deceased family member.
+For example, if you are planning on leaving everything to your daughter who is also your primary caregiver, your other children may argue that your daughter took advantage of her position to influence you.
 To avoid the appearance of undue influence, do not involve any family members who are inheriting under your will in drafting your will.
 Family members should not be present when you discuss the will with your attorney or when you sign it.
 To be totally safe, family members shouldn't even drive you to the attorney.

 For an article on how to use a will to disinherit a relative, click here.